-15 Things You Should Never, Ever Leave in the Car
+15 Things You Should Never Leave in the Car

 Your vehicle should be used for transportation, not storage.
-Keeping these items in the car could hurt your health and security.
+Keeping these items in the car could put your health and security at risk.

 Most medicine should be left at room temperature, but a car will rarely stay at that point when not in use.
 Heat probably won’t make your drugs directly harmful, but it could make them less effective.

 Beyond the expense of the devices themselves, gadgets like laptops, cell phones, and thumb drives contain information that could be easy to steal.
 If you’re in a position where you have to store your laptop or phone unattended, make sure the information is encrypted, says Eva Velasquez, CEO and president of Identity Theft Resource Center.
 This makes thieves unable to view information without a code, separate from the password used to log in to the device.
 “It’s a strong layer of protection and would need someone putting a fair amount of effort into it to view,” Velasquez says.
 “It’s much stronger than password protection.”

 Check out 20+ great car gadgets that make driving safer.

 Ironically, the active ingredients in sunscreen break down in high heat.
 Leaving it in the car on a hot day could reduce its effectiveness.
 Plus, the heat could cause it to explode, leaving you with a hot mess.